 Fujitsu Diagnostic Tool is a free hard drive testing tool designed for Fujitsu hard drives.

 The Fujitsu Diagnostic Tool (FJDT) is available in both a Windows version and an operating system independent, bootable DOS version.
-Unfortunately, the bootable version is designed for floppy disks - a CD image is not available.
+Unfortunately, the bootable version is designed for floppy disks - an image that works with a CD or USB drive is not available.